k4i6/rexpose/README.md

 | `-e`          | Encrypt all traffic between client and server                     |
 | `-v`          | Enable verbose logging                                            |

+### rexpose.app

+If you don't want to host a rexpose server by yourself, you can use the SaaS solution [rexpose.app](https://rexpose.app).

 ## Architecture